WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 NLX
 -------
 We implement the [NLX system](https://docs.nlx.io/understanding-the-basics/introduction/) as part of the basic commonground infrastructure, as such nlx headers are used in the internal logging.
-The following X-NLX headers have been implemented for that reason `X-NLX-Logrecord-ID`,`X-NLX-Request-Process-Id`,`X-NLX-Request-Data-Elements` and `X-NLX-Request-Data-Subject`, these are tied to the internal audit trail (see audit trail for more information), and `X-Audit-Toelichting` (from the ZGW APIs) is implemented as `X-Audit-Clarification`

-We do not use other NLX headers since they (conform to the [NLX schema](https://docs.nlx.io/further-reading/transaction-logs/))wil not reach the provider.
+The following X-NLX headers have been implemented for that reason `X-NLX-Logrecord-ID`,`X-NLX-Request-Process-Id`,`X-NLX-Request-Data-Elements` and `X-NLX-Request-Data-Subject`, these are tied to the internal audit trail (see audit trail for more information), and `X-Audit-Toelichting` (from the ZGW APIs) is implemented as `X-Audit-Clarification`.
+We do not use other NLX headers since they (conform to the [NLX schema](https://docs.nlx.io/reference-information/transaction-log-headers/)) wil not reach the provider.

+We strongly discourage the use of the `X-NLX-Request-Data-Subject` header as it might allow private data (such as BSNs) to show up in logging.

 Please note that the use of nlx is optional.
 The component can be used without NLX.
-In that case the `X-NLX` header should be set to false, the `X-NLX-Logrecord-ID` should be provided with an log record designd by the client application to be retracable to a unique user and action.
-Other headers still aplly.

-We strongly discourage the use of the `X-NLX-Request-Data-Subject` header as it might allow private data (such as BSNs) to show up in logging.
+In that case do not provide an `X-NLX-Logrecord-ID` but instead do

 English
 -------